esa/nanosat-mo-framework/docs/source/apps/actions.rst

 =======
 Actions
 =======

+.. contents:: Table of contents
+    :local:

 Apart from parameters, actions are our main way to interact with an NMF app.
 An action can be anything that does something inside your app.
 In our case, the only action we need is called ``takeSobel`` and will take care of taking an image with the camera, grayscaling it and applying the sobel filter on top of the grayscaled image.
 We also want to keep the user informed about the current progress of the action, i.e. if we are currently taking a picture, grayscaling it or applying the filter.

-.. contents:: Table of contents

 Registering the action
 ----------------------